Numerical Mathematics with Applications

 Major research interests

-Numerical methods for complex multiphysics and multiscale problems.
+Efficient Simulation methods for complex Multiphysics problems.

-• Adaptive Finite Elements.
-Adaptivity in finite element discretization is a flexible tool for reduction of the problem size.
-We study goal-oriented error estimators that can be applied to complex systems of equations and that are also transferred to error estimation of temporal discretization schemes;
+- Adaptive Finite Elements Adaptivity in finite element discretization is a flexible tool for reduction of the problem size.
+We study goal-oriented error estimators that can be applied to complex systems of equations and that are also transferred to error estimation of temporal discretization schemes.

-Current PhD students in the IMPRS program
+Current doctoral researchers in the IMPRS ProEng program

 Dayron Chang Dominguez